JohnKersey2/the-quiz-about-quizzes-/readme.md

 After the quiz was over, the user could save their initials and score.

 ## Known Issues
-The program doesn't work.
-Function to answer questions is not written
-Function to decrement time from clock is not written Function to bring new questions up is not written Function to track score is not written
 Function to save initials not written

+Footer to show saved score not implemented

+## Fixed Issues
+Main program functionality fixed

+Ability to answer questions fixed

-Only 2 out of 10 questions written.
+Rewriting of questions and answers fixed

+Tracking of score fixed

+Decrement of time on incorrect answer fixed

+Added Q and A copy to arrays

 ##  Current Development Notes
-Start Button -> Timer
-Question pops up
-4 answer buttons
-Answering question logs score, takes you to next question, deducts time if false Stop questions when question 10 is answers or time === 0 Display score and a button allowing you to save your initials to leaderboard/footer write function for footer to prompt and change leaderboard
+Add a footer that will appear only when initials are saved, and will pull from local storage

+Change arrays to arrays of objects to make changing of questions easier for future developers.

+Double check if globally declared variables can be declared locally

+Test time needed to make quiz feel competitive and fun

 ## Future Development Notes
+Potential features to add:

+Display when questions are answered correctly or incorrectly

+Change functionality of scoreboard to only show highest score, or if possible, 3 highest scores

-Leaderboard saves time taken as well?
+Add time taken to complete to scoreboard

-Track highest score on leaderboard, not just last
-Try again button (my just have reload())
+Try again button (reload page)

-Add buttons for different quizzes, including endless mode.
+Add buttons for different quizzes.

-Add display section for if user input correct or incorrect answer
+Add endless mode.